Historic Alcazar Hotel in Cleveland Heights sold for $2.6M

 The brick building has 93 units, 180 bathrooms, eight half-baths and 800 fixtures, according to the Cuyahoga County Auditor’s Office website.
 It is listed in average condition.

-Pietro likes the Cedar-Fairmount neighborhood and has already invested in it as a part owner of the Nighttown building and adjacent buildings to it a few blocks west of the Alcazar.
+Pietro said he likes the Cedar-Fairmount neighborhood and has already invested in it as a part owner of the Nighttown building and adjacent buildings to it a few blocks west of the Alcazar.

 Nighttown’s 16 apartments are under renovation at a cost Pietro estimated “in seven figures” and planned to be ready for lease by the end of the year.
 The restaurant, owned by Gregg Levy, managing partner of Red The Steakhouse, is also under renovation.

-“Our hope is maybe long term to add more density to that block,” Pietro said of Nighttown and neighboring properties, of which he is also a part owner.
-“Just because you feel like that’s what’s needed in that area is to have really kind of fun and walkable retail, so that, you know, if you’re going to that Cedar Hill area that you have the cafes, and the restaurants and the shopping all in one district.
-I think that’s what makes the Cedar Hill area really unique, and one of the few special neighborhoods in all of Cleveland – that you don’t, frankly, need a car and you could find something to do for the better part of a day without having to jump in a vehicle and go somewhere else.”
+“Our hope is maybe long term to add more density to that block,” Pietro said of Nighttown and neighboring properties.
+“Just because you feel like that’s what’s needed in that area is to have really kind of fun and walkable retail, so that, you know, if you’re going to that Cedar Hill area that you have the cafes and the restaurants and the shopping all in one district.
+I think that’s what makes the Cedar Hill area really unique, and one of the few special neighborhoods in all of Cleveland that you don’t, frankly, need a car and you could find something to do for the better part of a day without having to jump in a vehicle and go somewhere else.”

-At the Alcazar, he said his plan is to take the public areas on the first floor of the building and to recreate them as shared space for the tenants of the building, including the first-floor music room, where he said he can imagine holding concerts by musicians from The Cleveland Orchestra.
+He said his plan at the Alcazar is to take the public areas on the first floor of the building and recreate them as shared space for the tenants of the building, including the first-floor music room, where he said he can imagine holding concerts by musicians from The Cleveland Orchestra.

 A dining hall that now has folding tables, Pietro said, could be used as a co-working space that will have the look and feel of a library.

-Pietro said he and Loomis are discussing ideas, such as adding air conditioning to common spaces, and adding in-suite laundry to the larger units in the 93-unit apartment building.
+Pietro said he and Loomis are discussing ideas, such as adding air conditioning in common spaces and adding in-suite laundry to the larger units in the 93-unit apartment building.

 “We’re going to be spending millions of dollars on renovation,” Pietro said.
 “It’s not going to be something that’s going to happen overnight. … We’re just trying to be mindful of what is kind of history, and what is something that needs to be updated to make it competitive from a leasing perspective.”